renpy/renpy/sphinx/source/quickstart.rst

 Images
 ------

 A visual novel isn't much of a visual novel without pictures.
-Let's add some pictures to our game.
+Here's another scene from "The Question".
+This also includes statements that show images to the player.
+This can fully replace the previous section of script, if you want to try it out.

 ::

-    image bg meadow = "meadow.jpg"
-    image bg uni = "uni.jpg"

-    image sylvie smile = "sylvie_smile.png"
-    image sylvie surprised = "sylvie_surprised.png"

     define s = Character('Sylvie', color="#c8ffc8")
     define m = Character('Me', color="#c8c8ff")

     label start:

         scene bg meadow

+        "After a short while, we reach the meadows just outside the neighborhood where we both live."

+        "It's a scenic view I've grown used to.
+Autumn is especially beautiful here."

+        "When we were children, we played in these meadows a lot, so they're full of memories."

+        m "Hey...
+Umm..."

-        show sylvie smile
+        show sylvie green smile

+        "She turns to me and smiles.
+She looks so welcoming that I feel my nervousness melt away."

-        "I'll ask her..."
+        "I'll ask her...!"

-        m "Um... will you..."
+        m "Ummm...
+Will you..."

         m "Will you be my artist for a visual novel?"

-        show sylvie surprised
+        show sylvie green surprised

         "Silence."
-        "She is shocked, and then..."

-        show sylvie smile

-        s "Sure, but what is a \"visual novel?\""

-The first new thing we needed to do was to declare the images, using image statements on lines 2, 3, 5, and 6, inside the init block.
-These image statements give an image name, and the filename the image is found in.

-For example, line 5 declares an image named "sylvie smile", found in the filename "sylvie_smile.png", with the tag "sylvie".

-We have a scene statement on line 12.
-This statement clears out the screen, and shows the "bg meadow" image.
-The next line is a show statement, which shows the "sylvie smile" image on the screen.

-The first part of an image name is the image tag.
-If an image is being shown, and another image with the same tag is on the screen, then the image that's on the screen is replaced with the one being shown.
-This happens on line 19, the second show statement.
-Before line 19 is run, the image "sylvie smile" is on the screen.
-When line 19 is run, that image is replaces with "sylvie surprised", since they share the "sylvie" tag.
+all images from the screen, and displays a single image.
+This segment of script introduces two new statements.
+The scene statement on line 6 clears all images and displays a background image.
+The show statements on lines 16 and 26 display a sprite on top of the background, and change the displaying sprite, respectively.

+In Ren'Py, each image has a name.
+The name consists of a tag, and optionally one or more attributes.
+Both the tag and attributes should begin with a letter, and contain letters, numbers, and underscores.
+For example:

+* In the scene statement on line 6, the tag is "bg", and the attribute is "meadow."
+By convention, background images should use the tag bg.

+* In the first show statement on line 16, the tag is "sylvie", and the attributes are "green" and "smile".

+* In the second show statement on line 26, the tage is "sylvie", and the attributes are "green" and "surprised".

+Only one image with a given tag can be shown at the same time.
+When a second image with the same tag is show, it replaces the first image, as happens on line 26.

 For Ren'Py to find the image files, they need to be placed in the game directory of the current project.
 The game directory can be found at